Samantha Fox: Film and television

 Fox has done occasional film and television work.
-She and Mick Fleetwood co-presented the Brit Awards 1989, a live BBC broadcast that was subsequently described as "chaotic" and an "epic shambles".
-The presenters repeatedly missed cues and made incorrect introductions, including failing to show a recorded message from Michael Jackson and introducing Boy George as the Four Tops.
-Fox later claimed that the presenters were given cards containing incorrect information, that the autocue was malfunctioning, that female Bros fans disrupted the show with continuous screaming, and that her co-presenter was "out of it".
+She and Mick Fleetwood co-presented the Brit Awards 1989, broadcast live by the BBC, although the show was subsequently described as "chaotic" and an "epic shambles".
+The presenters repeatedly missed their cues, including failing to show a recorded message from Michael Jackson; they also made incorrect introductions, such as introducing Boy George as the Four Tops.
+Fox later claimed that the cards given to presenters had incorrect information, that the autocue was malfunctioning, that female Bros fans disrupted the show with continuous screaming, and that her co-presenter Fleetwood was on drugs during the show and consequently "out of it".

 In 1990, Fox appeared on the American sitcom Charles in Charge as Samantha Steele, a fictional rock star.
 She also featured in The Match (1999), 7 Cases (2015), and the comedy horror film Sharknado 5: Global Swarming (2017).
 In 1995 she guest-starred in the Hindi film Rock Dancer.
+In 2003, Fox participated in the reality television series The Club.
 In 2008, Fox and her then-partner Myra Stratton took part in Celebrity Wife Swap, exchanging with Freddie Starr and his wife Donna.
 In November 2009, she participated in ITV's I'm a Celebrity...Get Me Out of Here!; she was voted out on day 16.
 In 2010, she appeared in a celebrity episode of Come Dine with Me with Calum Best, Janice Dickinson, and Jeff Brazier.
 In 2016, she featured in Celebrity Big Brother 18, finishing in seventh place.
 In 2023, she appeared on Celebrity MasterChef.
+In 2026, she participated in the Antena 3 television show Mask Singer: Adivina quién canta, under the mask of Lips.